HumanCellAtlas/dcp-community/rfcs/text/0000-project-ACL.md

 ### Project Ownership

 As the owner of a project you can assign ownership or remove ownership, as well as add data to the project, remove data from the project or delete the project.
-The owner can also make the project, "Project Complete" and visible to other users.
+The owner can also make the project, version-complete and visible to the public.

 ### Access levels
 Several different access levels will be defined for a project.
 They are:
  - *Read* - a principal can read all data associated with this project
  - *ReadWrite* - a principal can read all data associated with this project and modify data associated with this project.
 Writing data will involve minting new versions of the data, not removing data.
+The most common use case of this is secondary analysis submitting data to the project on behalf of the owners.
  - *Owner* - a principal can read, write, and share the project.
 Sharing grant other users access to the project.
 Deleting, removes the project from the DCP.

 ### Hiding Project
 Not all project should be visible to users.
 By default all new project are hidden and only viewable to the owner.
-The owner can make the project visible by make its access level public in fusillade.
+The owner can make the project visible by making its access level public, or version-complete.

 ### Acceptance Criteria [optional]